-Overview of the MCAS Performance Appeals
+Overview of the MCAS Performance Appeals Process

+The MCAS Performance Appeals process was established in 2002 to provide eligible high school students who have been unable to pass the required MCAS tests with an additional opportunity to demonstrate through their course work that they meet or exceed the state's Competency Determination (CD) standard in order to earn a diploma.
 To earn a CD, students must achieve a scaled score of at least 240 on the grade 10 MCAS English language arts (ELA) and mathematics tests, and earn a scaled score of at least 220 on a high school MCAS science and technology/engineering test in one of four subjects (biology, chemistry, introductory physics, or technology/ engineering).
 Students who receive a score between 220-238 on the grade 10 ELA and mathematics tests must successfully complete an Educational Proficiency Plan (EPP) developed for them by their school in order to earn a CD.
+Please note that the CD score requirement will transition to a new scale in the near future as high school students begin to take the Next-Generation MCAS tests.
 Please refer to MCAS High School Graduation Requirements for more information.